Submission Guidelines

 Title page

-The title page of the manuscript should be uploaded as a separate file with the article title, author names, author affiliations, author email addresses, corresponding author, and authors' contributions.
-Full first and last names of authors with an asterisk “*” highlighting the corresponding author; postal addresses; email address of the corresponding author.
-Manuscript file should be without author details for double blind review: neither the authors nor the reviewers know each other's identities.
+• Full first and last names of authors with an asterisk “*” highlighting the corresponding author; postal addresses; and email address of the corresponding author.
+The manuscript file should be without author details for a double-blind review: neither the authors nor the reviewers know each other's identities.

 Title Page - Template